Shaban Opolot: Military career

 In 1945 Opolot enlisted in the King's African Rifles in Mbale.
 He was assigned to the Infantry Training Centre in Jinja for training.
 Upon its completion, he was posted to the 7th Battalion in Nairobi.
 The unit saw service in Mauritius.
 In 1949, Opolot was promoted to the rank of warrant officer.
 Three years later he went to the United Kingdom for further military training.
+In August 1961, he was commissioned as a lieutenant.

 Following a mutiny in 1964, Opolot was appointed Uganda Army Commander and chief of staff.
 Opolot was supportive of Mutesa II of Buganda who served as Ugandan President at the time.
 In January and February 1966, Opolot ordered troop movements in support of Mutesa during the Mengo Crisis that pitted the President against Prime Minister Milton Obote.
 The commander's orders proved abortive as the army was mostly loyal to his deputy Idi Amin, an ally of Obote.
 On 23 February 1966, Obote made Opolot Chief of Defence Staff, effectively removing him from control of the army.
 He was later imprisoned by the Obote government.
 By the end of his military career, he had risen to brigadier.